-Scholarship applicants are required to submit two letters of reference, a résumé, a $50 application fee, and a letter of interest and need.
+Scholarship applicants are required to submit two letters of reference that address your work ethic and commitment to learning, a résumé, a $50 application fee, and a letter of interest and need.
 Your letter should be no longer than two pages and should address the following:

 Financial need: why attending Penland would be a financial hardship for you.

-Seriousness of intent: your background and experience in craft, if any (prior experience in craft is not a requirement).
-The individual artistic goals that you hope to pursue in each of the classes you are applying for.
+Seriousness of intent: your background and experience in craft, if any (prior experience in craft is not a requirement), and the individual artistic goals that you hope to pursue in each of the workshops for which you are applying.

-Work ethic: work-study students have an experience which is different from yet equally valuable to that of regular students.
-Do you feel you will benefit from balancing studio work with physical labor for the school?
+Work ethic: work-study students have an experience that is different from that of regular students, yet equally valuable.
+Do you feel you will benefit from balancing studio work with working for the school?

 Special Work-Study Scholarships